MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/05/devtools.md

     :::column-end:::
 :::row-end:::

-This clearer formatting is especially relevant for users of localized DevTools, in which the tabs may be narrower, as shown below:
+These improvements are especially relevant for users of localized DevTools, in which the tabs may be narrower and easier to accidentally close.

 :::image type="complex" source="../../media/2021/05/hovering-reduced-chance-of-closing-tab.msft.png" alt-text="In localized DevTools, some tabs are narrower, so the reformatting was especially needed" lightbox="../../media/2021/05/hovering-reduced-chance-of-closing-tab.msft.png":::
    In localized DevTools, some tabs are narrower, so the reformatting was especially needed
 :::image-end:::

-We also made it easier to re-add a tool that you closed, by adding a [More Tools menu](#add-tools-quickly-with-the-new-more-tools-button) on the upper and lower toolbars.
+We also made it easier to re-add a tool that you closed by adding a [More Tools menu](#add-tools-quickly-with-the-new-more-tools-button) to the main toolbar and drawer toolbar.

-To customize the theme for your DevTools, navigate to [Enable Dark Theme in Microsoft Edge DevTools][DevtoolsCustomizeDarktheme].

 ## Better support for screen readers in the Console